aretext/aretext/docs/edit.md

 Edit
 ====

-This guide describes commands you can use to edit a document efficiently.
+This guide describes commands you can use to edit a document efficiently using vim key bindings.
 It assumes you are familiar with the commands described in the [Quickstart](quickstart.md).

-If you have used vim before, these will feel familiar.
-If not, this guide may feel a little overwhelming.
-Don't worry!
-You do not need to memorize all of these commands to use aretext effectively.
-The best way to learn is to choose a few commands that you think might be useful and practice until they feel comfortable.

 Insert and append
 -----------------